nrfconnect/sdk-nrf/doc/nrf/libraries/others/event_manager.rst

 Configuration
 *************

-To use Event Manager, enable it using the :kconfig:`CONFIG_EVENT_MANAGER` Kconfig option and initialize it in your :file:`main.c` file.
+To use the Event Manager, enable it using the :kconfig:`CONFIG_EVENT_MANAGER` Kconfig option and initialize it in your :file:`main.c` file.
 Initializing the Event Manager allows it to handle submitted events and deliver them to modules that subscribe to the specified event type.

 Complete the following steps: